IS CONVERSATION ALL YOU NEED TO BECOME FLUENT IN ITALIAN?

 10% of what we read

 50% of what we see and hear

 70% of what we discuss with others

-80% of what we personally experience
+80% of what we experience

-95% or what we teach others
+95% of what we teach others

 Speaking is an essential method to integrate into your Italian language routine.
 The more you speak, the better.
-Conversation in Italian at any level is great to boost your confidence when learning a foreign language…but…
+Conversation in Italian at any level is excellent to boost your confidence when learning a foreign language…but…

 Is speaking the best way to achieve a high level of fluency in Italian?